 Programs and Services

 - Metropolitan Water District Recycled Water Retrofit Program

 Rules and Regulations

-The State of California Department of Health Services sets the standards for levels of treatment and types of uses for recycled water.
+The California State Water Resources Control Board sets the standards for levels of treatment and types of uses for recycled water.
 These standards are included in the California Code of Regulations, Title 22.

-There are extensive rules and regulations (PDF) regarding the use of recycled water in the City of San Diego.
-These include making sure all pipes, sprinkler heads, meter boxes, and other irrigation equipment are properly marked or color-coded purple and proper signage to distinguish them from potable water supplies.
+There are extensive rules and regulations regarding the use of recycled water in the City of San Diego.
+These include making sure all pipes, sprinkler heads, meter boxes, and other irrigation equipment are properly marked or color-coded purple and properly labeled signage to distinguish them from potable water supplies.
 The Public Utilities Department will work with customers to ensure they are in compliance with all regulations.

 Approved uses of recycled water include the irrigation of: